Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "You have a lovely place," Ray complimented them as she sat down.

-"It’s usually covered in dolls and teddy bears…" Hayley grumbled fondly.
+"It’s usually covered in dolls and teddy bears..."
+Hayley grumbled fondly.
 "And laundry."

 "Hayley went into a cleaning frenzy when Jack said you were coming," Mark explained, giving his wife the look of weary fondness that seemed to be hard-wired into every man alive.